Alhadis/Atom-CI/README.md

 I was unsure what the link usually pointed to, but having this break the builds of each of my projects was certainly *not* the intended outcome.

-Since I'm blocked from the @atom org on GitHub, I was unable to report this or submit a pull-request.
-So, as usual, I took things into my own hands.
+Since I'm blocked from the [**@atom**](https://github.com/atom) org on GitHub, I was unable to report this or submit a pull-request.
+So I took things into my own hands, as usual.